Dirac Algebra Formalism for Two Higgs Doublet Models: the One-Loop Effective Potential: Dirac Algebra Formalism for the 2HDM

 where $\widehat{D}_\alpha = {\bf 1}_8\,\partial_\alpha + \frac{i}{2} g\, W^i_\alpha\, ({\bf 1}_4\otimes \sigma^i) + \frac{i}{2}g'\,B_\alpha\,( \sigma^3\otimes {\bf 1}_4)$ is the covariant spacetime derivative in the 8D ${\bf \Phi}$-space with respect to the SM gauge group, and $\widehat{\Box} \equiv \widehat{D}_\alpha\widehat{D}^\alpha$ is the corresponding SM-gauge covariant Laplacian.
 To obtain the last equality in~\eqref{eq:Lkin}, we use the identity: $\partial_\alpha( {\bf \Phi}^\dagger \widehat{D}^\alpha{\bf \Phi})\, =\, (\widehat{D}_\alpha {\bf \Phi})^\dagger (\widehat{D}^\alpha{\bf \Phi}) + {\bf \Phi}^\dagger(\widehat{\Box}\, {\bf \Phi})$, to drop a total spacetime derivative.
 In addition, following~\cite{Ivanov:2007de}, we have introduced the wave-function four-vector $\zeta^\mu$, which reads:

 at the tree level in the canonical field basis.
+However, beyond the Born approximation, the components of $\zeta^\mu$ can change drastically~\cite{Bednyakov:2018cmx}, due to wave-function renormalisation of the bare scalar doublets, $\phi_{1,2}$, in terms of their renormalised counterparts, $\phi^{\rm R}_{1,2}$.
+Following the standard procedure, we have:~$\phi_i = (Z^{1/2}_\phi)_{ij}\,\phi^{\rm R}_j$, where $(Z^{1/2}_\phi)_{ij}$ are the usual wave-function renormalisations (with~$i,j =1,2$) and summation over the repeated index~$j$ is implied.
+Then, the $2\times 2$ wave-function renormalisation matrix $Z^{1/2}_\phi$ can be related to $\zeta^\mu$ through:

-However, beyond the Born approximation, the components of $\zeta^\mu$ can change drastically~\cite{Bednyakov:2018cmx}.
-They will start receiving UV-infinite contributions from fermions and gauge bosons at one-loop level, and from scalars at two loops.
-To~deal with the UV infinities, mixing renormalisation between the scalar doublets must be considered~\cite{Pilaftsis:1997dr}.
-Furthermore, the absence of ghosts with negative kinetic terms will impose the time-like constraint: $\zeta^2 > 0$.
+The components of $\zeta^\mu$ will start receiving UV-infinite contributions from fermions and gauge bosons at one-loop level, and from scalars at two loops.
+To~deal with the UV infinities, mixing renormalisation between the scalar doublets must also be considered~\cite{Pilaftsis:1997dr}.
+Furthermore, given that $R^0>0$, the absence of ghosts associated with negative kinetic terms will impose the two `time'-like constraints: (i)~${\zeta^0> 0}$ and (ii)~$\zeta^2 > 0$.
 As~we will see in the next section, the inclusion of the wave-function four-vector, $\zeta^\mu$, is essential to obtain an O(1,3)-covariant expression for the effective potential.

 Let us finally discuss the last gauge-invariant term of the 2HDM Lagrangian~\eqref{eq:L2HDM}, i.e.~the Yukawa Lagrangian~${\cal L_{\rm Y}}$.
 Considering only quark states for simplicity, this last term may conveniently\- be written as~\cite{BhupalDev:2014bir}